Information for current scholarship holders

 There are tax implications for scholarship recipients studying part-time.
 The University does not withhold tax from coursework scholarship payments.
 It is the recipient’s responsibility to check whether the payments they are receiving are classified as taxable income.

-Should you be granted approval to study part-time and still receive your scholarship, then the scholarship will be paid at 50% of the value of the scholarship (rather than pro-rata).
+Should you study part-time the scholarship will be paid at 50% of the value of the scholarship (rather than pro-rata).

-Payments are made directly to the recipient via Electronic Funds Transfer (EFT) and it is the recipient’s responsibility to ensure that their banking details are correct.
+Payments are made directly into your bank account via Electronic Funds Transfer (EFT) and it is your responsibility to ensure your banking details are correct.

 Payments are subject to meeting ongoing eligibility requirements specified in the terms and conditions of each scholarship.
-The University undertakes a process to review and verify the scholarship recipient’s ongoing eligibility for their scholarship (usually after each semester census date and upon the release of academic results).
+The University undertakes a process to review and verify your ongoing eligibility for your scholarship (after semester 1 and 2 census date and upon the release of academic results).

 Deferment of scholarship / leave of absence